hershel/hershel/docs/reply.md

 # Reply

-A reply is an object that will be created in intern by Hershel and will allow you to send a reply message in the same channel as the received message.
+A reply is an object that will be created internally by Hershel and will allow you to send a reply message in the same channel as the received message.

 Reply inherits all the properties of [`discord.RichEmbed`](https://discord.js.org/#/docs/main/stable/class/RichEmbed).

-- `.message` - Message for which the response was created.
+- `.message` - The message for which the response was created.
 - `.sent` - A boolean value that you can use if you need to know if `send` has already been called.
 - `.payload` - Reply payload to be sent to Discord.
 - `.response` - Response message.